-On Monday, the Sheriff's Office identified the victims as 38-year-old Chad Kennedy, who lived in the home, and 57-year-old Mark Furey, of Taylorsville.
+The Sheriff's Office identified the victims as 38-year-old Chad Kennedy, who lived in the home, and 57-year-old Mark Furey, of Taylorsville.

 “It feels unreal.
 It just, I don’t know, don’t feel right.
 Don’t feel like it could, don’t feel like it could be happening here,” neighbor May Sheets said.